SrividyaUppugandla/GCM/README.md

 ## POST /generateOtp
 - This API generates an OTP with the given combination(numeric,alpha or both) and sends the OTP to desired receipient based on the given channel and receipient details.

-- Creating and sending OTP is based on the validation of hook condition.

-- If the developer added a conditional hook while configuring from UI, he must send the same condition as header parameter while calling the /generateOtp API.

-- If both the conditions are matched only OTP will generate Otherwise not.

 - If the channelProvider is sendgrid then this API requires request body parameters as {"toRecipient":"someemail@gmail.com","fromMail": "someemail@gmail.com"}

 - If the channelProvider is twilio then this API requires request body parameters as {"toRecipient":"+765XXXX","fromNo": "+91XXXXXX"}

 - The response json will have details of nextCall and token with statusCode as 303

+### Steps to Generate (or) Skip OTP

+- Generating/Skipping of OTP is based on conditional hooks

+- If the developer added a conditional hook while configuring from UI & he passed the same condition as request header parameter than OTP will generate.

+- If the developer added a conditional hook while configuring from UI & he didn't pass the condition as request header parameter than OTP generation will skip.

+- If the developer didn't add a conditional hook while configuring from UI & he didn't pass the condition as request header parameter than OTP will generate.

 ### Request